 - Talk next steps to see whether such system would be applicable in other countries.

-This Webinar will take place on Thursday, 9 July at 15:00 (Brussels time) for about 1 hour.
+This Webinar took place on Thursday, 9 July at 15:00 (Brussels time).